lightning/bolts/07-routing-gossip.md

 Requiring both nodes to sign indicates they are both willing to route other payments via this node (ie. take part of the public network).
-Requiring the bitcoin signatures proves they control the channel.
+Requiring the Bitcoin signatures proves they control the channel.

 The blacklisting of conflicting nodes means that we disallow multiple different announcements: no node should ever do this, as it implies